 Nigerian bank scams or advance fee fraud schemes

-For further information about email fraud, see What is email fraud, and what should I do about it?
+For more, see What is email fraud, and what should I do about it?

 Pyramid, Ponzi, or multilevel marketing schemes

-These are the messages that often tell you that you can make $30,000
+These messages inform you that, for example, you can make $30,000

 in 30 days.
 All three schemes are similar in that they are based on